ltphuc5594/voting-app/README.md

       redis-cli ping
       ```

-5. Once your aplication is running successfully in the multi-container environment locally, prepare to push the (frontend) image to the ACR.
+5. Once your application is running successfully in the multi-container environment locally, prepare to push the (frontend) image to the ACR.
 Create the AKS cluster:
       ```bash
       # In you terminal run the following
       az login
       # Navigate to the project starter code again, if not already
       cd nd081-c4-azure-performance-project-starter
-      # Assuming the acdnd-c4-project resource group is still avaiable with you
+      # Assuming the acdnd-c4-project resource group is still available with you
       chmod +x create-cluster.sh
       # The script below will create an AKS cluster, Configure kubectl to connect to your Kubernetes cluster, and Verify the connection to your cluster
       ./create-cluster.sh